We are a dedicated team working together to provide excellence as our standard to all of our clients

 Our values derive from our mission to be of value and benefit to the local Torbay community, so we are constantly striving to enhance our products and services.

-Within the Riviera International Conference Centre you will find not just leisure facilities, but also dedicated function facilities able to look after every type of event, from dinners, weddings, concerts, parties, exhibitions, banquets and meetings to large conferences.
+Within the Riviera International Centre you will find not just leisure facilities, but also dedicated function facilities able to look after every type of event, from dinners, weddings, concerts, parties, exhibitions, banquets and meetings to large conferences.

 Our business is diverse, as are the needs of our customers.
 For whatever reason you visit the RICC, we wish you an enjoyable experience.